Jennifer Lopez Meets Alex Rodriguez’s Family: Are Wedding Bells Ringing Soon?

 It looks like JLo and Alex Rodriguez are taking things really seriously and fast.
 Alex Rodriguez’s sister definitely approves of the new lady in his life, so could marriage be in the cards for these two?

-Although the 41-year-old MLB Pro has met Jennifer’s kids and she has met his sister, a source close to the 47-year-old beauty revealed to People that she is simply enjoying time spent with him.
+Although the 41-year-old MLB pro has met Jennifer’s kids and she has met his sister, a source close to the 47-year-old beauty revealed to People that she is simply enjoying time spent with him.
 Lopez is reportedly excited when it comes to Alex Rodriguez but she’s still being “cautious” since they are currently in the “getting to know each other” phase.

 Still, that did not take away the worries from Lopez’s friends, who reportedly feel that the singer is moving too fast with her new boyfriend.
 According to a source who revealed to Hollywood Life, Jennifer may be jumping right back in a relationship rather quickly and she could be preparing for another heartbreak.

-Prior to her romance with Alex Rodriguez, Jennifer was linked to Canadian rapper, Drake.
+Prior to her romance with Alex Rodriguez, Jennifer was linked to Canadian rapper Drake.
 Their rumored fling did not last long but the “Fake Love” singer made a reference to her on his new More Life playlist on Saturday.

 The Real… #dontmissout #shadesofblue #worldofdance #Jlovegas #allihave